Vliesie/Launchofexile/README.md

 #####  If you cant launch a file make sure of the following:

- -Run the Script as an Administrator
+- Run the Script as an Administrator
 - Make sure if you have spaces inside of the names of your file path you wrap the file path in Quotations E.G "C:\Users\**YourUserName**\Documents\Launch Files\Trade.lnk"
 - Use a Shortcut and move the shortcuts into yourDocuments folder and use the target file path instead